Abhigyani/location-simulator/README.md

 This application is developed using Flask framework in Python.
 A docker image of current version of this application is also available.
 Apart from running the docker container, this application can be setup locally to execute.

+NOTE: Add your personal google direction API's key for the API_KEY in [constants.py](constants.py) for the API call to succeed.
+If API_KEY is left empty, the GET request will fail.

 ### Docker image
 #### Steps:
 **Prerequisite**: System should have docker installed and docker daemon should be active and running.
 Please check `sudo`